Vatsal-Jha256/ScholarSynthesis/readme.md

 ## Overview

-ScholarSynthesis (formerly LitReviewAgent) helps researchers create focused literature reviews by:
+ScholarSynthesis helps researchers create focused literature reviews by:
 1. Taking your paper's title and abstract as input
 2. Finding the most relevant related papers using Semantic Scholar
 3. Ranking papers by relevance to your research